learnforpractice/pyeos/pyeos.md

 Now following the instruction on [Building EOS and running a node](https://github.com/learnforpractice/eos#runanode)

-currently only test with python 3.6 on macOS 10.12.6
+Currently only test with python 3.6 on macOS 10.12.6

 # How to run

-after your successful build of project,you can run the following commands to start pyeos.
+After successful build of project,run the following commands to start pyeos.

 ```
 $ export PYTHONHOME=~/anaconda/